4 awesome tiered loyalty programs and what you can learn from them

 2. Break down the benefits of each tier on your website

-Make sure you explain all of your program's tiers on your eCommerce store so people can easily see what benefits they earn when they spend more.
+Make sure you explain all of your program's tiers on your ecommerce store so people can easily see what benefits they earn when they spend more.

 3. Clearly show how many points each member has

-Each of the loyalty programs we just looked at clearly tell their members how many loyalty points they have on their store or in the app.
+Each of the loyalty programs we just looked at clearly tell their members how many loyalty points they have on their online account or in the app.
 This is an obvious detail, but important not to overlook.
 If you don't make it clear that customers have points, they won't know to come back to use them on their store.